Who is Credence Resource Management?

-Nothing good can come from speaking to a collection agency on the phone.
+It’s best to avoid speaking to a collection agency on the phone.
 And if you make a payment on the debt, it will reset the clock.
-So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the collection account, especially if it’s new and you’re sure that it’s legit.
+As a result, it could harm your credit rather than improve it.
+However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to deal with Credence Resource Management is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Credence Resource Management for millions of clients nationwide.
+The most effective way to deal with Credence Resource Management is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Credence Resource Management on behalf of their clients.

 Will Credence Resource Management sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They help you dispute the debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Credence Resource Management again.